-Students love to use Wixie to combine text, images, original artwork and voice narration to show what they know.
+Students love to use Wixie to combine text, images, original artwork, voice narration, and video to show what they know.
 While digital is fantastic (you really can't beat student voice in a project), you can also use Wixie to print booklets, trading cards, and comics.

 While this will motivate the "good" (meaning easy) students, it doesn't do much for students who don't readily see the value in work done only for their teacher.
 Asking students to create printed products, like comics and trading cards, connects their work in school to products they see in the world outside of the classroom.
 As Gary Stager puts it in his article Genius of Print, "it is often the product itself that provides context and motivates students to learn."

-Wixie makes it easy to print multi-page projects as comics, post cards, trading cards, greeting cards, and books.
+Wixie makes it easy to print multi-page projects such as comics, postcards, trading cards, greeting cards, and books.
 Once you have created multiple pages, you simply head to the File menu, choose Print, and select how you want to print your work.

-In the early grades have students create four page projects for writing (fiction and nonfiction) and print as a booklet.
+In the early grades, have students create four-page projects for writing (fiction and nonfiction) and print them as a booklet.
 Then, simply fold so students can take them home to practice reading or to develop student-created informational text resources for your classroom.

 Postcards work great to summarize content knowledge about a habitat, time period, or location you are studying.
 While this layout prints 4 to a page, you even have the option of printing one image four times, for easy distribution.

 You can also use this print multiple option for trading cards.
 Imagine each student creating a trading card for a character from a book you are studying, a person from a historical time period you are exploring, or terminology or vocabulary from a science unit.
 Have students print as trading cards (and repeat page to print the same image multiple times) and then cut them out to share with their classmates to create a complete set.
 You can even put to use all of your empty Altoids tins to collect them!